Sima Bagheri

 Reducing Energy and Carbon Cost of Multiple Cloud Providers Using Cloud Federation and Solar Energy Prediction

 Nowadays, the highest amount of money paid by cloud providers is about energy and carbon cost.
-On the other hand, according to Gartner, the ICT industry is responsible for 2% of global carbon emissions.
-In this case, the computation of energy and carbon cost plays a crucial role in data centers' operational costs and also could help to reduce their carbon footprint rate.
+The computation of energy and carbon cost plays a crucial role in data centers' operational costs and also could help to reduce their carbon footprint rate.
 In this research, generally, we aim to reduce the overall energy and carbon cost of multiple cloud providers with the use of cloud federation, renewable energy and other effective issues such as idle host awareness, solar energy prediction and dynamic PUE.